sympto-health/sympto-api/README.md

 `/api/info` responses with a list of groups, patients and providers, along with information set for the webhook endpoint

+> Note that logs are generated when each endpoint is called.
+These logs are accessible from the STDOUT output of npm run start

 ## Testing the iFrame